joelouthan/theologic.us/content/posts/prayers/2020-06-22-daily_prayers.md

 **For my Jonathan**

 **This might be a little thing but how can I stave off this competitive need?
 Lord, redeem this.**

+**As soon as the line snaps: “In your ministry, you will gain two and lose one.
+Will that be good enough for you.”**

+Lord, anything you give will be good enough for me.